MLHale/CYBR8470/modules/webservices-security/README.md

 ```

 #### 2.3.2.
 Create Login Template
-Create a directory named `templates` in your project root (where `manage.py` is located), and inside it, create a directory named `templates`, in it make another directory called `registration/`.
+Create a directory named `templates` in your project root (where `manage.py` is located), and inside it, create a directory another directory called `registration/`.

 Create a file named `login.html` inside `registration/`:
 <!-- {% raw %}-->